DJC Names Sarah Oaks 2020 Phenom

 Oregon City Middle School students also participated in the design phase and were able to share their own needs and goals, as well as their anxieties and concerns.
 “Involving the kids was a crucial decision and instrumental to the overall design,” Stephen said.
 For example, “we learned how important a connection to the outside and nature is to their positive school experience.”
 The newly renovated school will include ample natural light and connections to the outdoors.

-The Bond project includes two middle schools.
+The bond project includes two middle schools.
 In addition to the remodel of Ogden Middle School, the project is replacing Gardiner Middle School with a new state of the art 78 million dollar facility.
 Originally the two projects were going to be staggered, but to keep costs down, minimize disruption to the teachers and students, and better meets the goals of the District, the two projects have moved forward in tandem.
-This is also allowing the district to address concerns of equity and parity.
-DAY CPM is also involved with move-management – taking everything out of the classrooms to a staging area in the gym, then moving everything into modular units, and finally back to the new classrooms.
+This work is also focused on move-management – taking everything out of the classrooms to a staging area in the gym, then moving everything into modular units, and finally back to the new classrooms.

 Both schools are projected to be completed in time for the fall of 2021, and teachers will be able to move into their new classrooms in August 2021.
 They will have a full month to get set-up, acclimate to the new space, and learn how to function and teach in the new classrooms.